johnthiriet/MvvmCrossBindingInflatePerformanceTest/README.md

 This test uses a modified local version of MvvmCross printing the time used by the BindingInflate.

-It consist on only onw activity that is opened and closed 14 times.
+It consist on only one activity that is opened and closed 14 times.

 The SetContentView method of MvxActivity has been modified.